EAGLE FLIGHT SCHOLARSHIPS

 PROJECT SCHOOL SHOES

-When school begins in the fall, we provide more than 1000 pairs of school shoes for Indian students in Oklahoma, and in New Mexico on the Navajo reservation.
+When school begins in the fall, we provide more than 1000 pairs of school shoes for Native American students in Oklahoma, and in New Mexico on the Navajo reservation.
 New shoes are a luxury to most children we serve.
 How proud they are wearing their new shoes to school!

-Each year, we provide full Thanksgiving dinners for elderly Cherokee Indians here in Oklahoma, and for elderly Navajos in New Mexico.
-Many of these Indian people live alone in brutal poverty, and speak only their native tongue like their ancestors.
+Each year, we provide full Thanksgiving dinners for elderly Cherokees here in Oklahoma, and for elderly Navajos in New Mexico.
+Many of these Native Americans live alone in brutal poverty, and speak only their native tongue like their ancestors.

-Our ministry has been truly blessed to make Christmas dreams come true for thousands of needy Indian children with gifts of new coats, shoes or colorfully wrapped presents!
+Our ministry has been truly blessed to make Christmas dreams come true for thousands of needy Native American children with gifts of new coats, shoes or colorfully wrapped presents!
 These children would not have a real Christmas without our help.
 What a joyous experience for these youngsters!

-One of our newest programs is presented in an informal setting, and features up-beat motivational presentations which challenge needy teenage Indian girls to become the kind of young women God would have them be, by encouraging them to trust the plans God has for their lives (Jeremiah 29:11).
+One of our newest programs is presented in an informal setting, and features up-beat motivational presentations which challenge Native American teenage girls to become the kind of young women God would have them be, by encouraging them to trust the plans God has for their lives (Jeremiah 29:11).

 At high elevations, winter winds on the reservation are extremely harsh.
 Poorly constructed houses and hogans where the Navajos live do not have adequate heat, so many families are forced to use “open fires” to heat their homes.
 We provide firewood to help maintain their heat source in winter.